 Truth 3 — There are Hidden Alliances

-- Staying in touch with what is going on in the trenches to learn where these alliances are helps a leader avoid being blindsided.
+- Staying in touch with what is going on in the trenches to learn where these alliances are helping a leader avoid being blindsided.

 - Hidden alliances are revealed through frequent communication with diverse groups, aggressive relationship management, and strategic stakeholder interventions.